Trodelvy® (sacituzumab govitecan-hziy)

 Patients homozygous for the UGT1A1*28 allele are at increased risk for neutropenia, febrile neutropenia, and anemia; and may be at increased risk for other adverse reactions when treated with SG.

 Closely monitor patients with known reduced UGT1A1 activity for adverse reactions.
-Withhold or permanently discontinue SG based on clinical assessment of the onset, duration and severity of the observed adverse reactions in patients with evidence of acute early‑onset or unusually severe adverse reactions, which may indicate reduced UGT1A1 enzyme activity.
+Withhold or permanently discontinue SG based on clinical assessment of the onset, duration, and severity of the observed adverse reactions in patients with evidence of acute early‑onset or unusually severe adverse reactions, which may indicate reduced UGT1A1 enzyme activity.

-Drug interactions: Effect of Other Drugs on SG
+Drug Interactions: Effect of Other Drugs on SG

 UGT1A1 Inhibitors